 Knowing that all these files are safely stashed away without you having to worry about disk failures and are accessible at any time, from any place, on any device, you're happy just as the aforementioned feline for the first three seconds upon trying out a new expensive toy you've just bought it.

-For the first time ever, you board a plane, starting a two-week trip without spending the previous night collecting and selecting documents that you absolutely won't be able to do without in the coming days and copying them to the meager space that your tablet offers.
+For the first time ever, you board a plane, starting a two-week trip without spending the previous night collecting and selecting documents that you absolutely won't be able to do without in the coming days and copying them to the meagre space that your tablet offers.

 Cue in Ramblin' Man by Allman Brothers Band